Is Sports Betting Legal in your State?

 Mississippi

-• Allowed forms of sports betting: Only in-person online betting
+- Allowed forms of sports betting: Retail & online (on-site only)

 Missouri